telerik/kendo-ui-core/docs/controls/charts/overview.md

 # Chart Overview

 The [Kendo UI Charts](http://demos.telerik.com/kendo-ui/) use modern browser technologies to render high-quality data visualizations.
-All graphics are rendered on the client using [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) with a fallback to [Canvas](http://www.canvasgfx.com/) and [Vector Markup Language (VML)](https://en.wikipedia.org/wiki/Vector_Markup_Language).
+All graphics are rendered on the client using [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) with a fallback to [Canvas](http://www.canvasgfx.com/).

 Kendo UI Charts support the following series types: